 Also read: 10 Best Johor Islands off Mersing

-Mainly discovered by foreign tourists especially divers, Pulau Dayang serves an ideal traning location even for new scuba divers.
-The crystal-clear water allows divers to discover the colourful underwater world clearly.
+Mainly discovered by foreign tourists especially divers, Pulau Dayang serves an ideal training location even for new scuba divers.
+The crystal-clear water allows divers to discover the colorful underwater world clearly.

 Also read: Besar Island, Johor

-The beautiful coral reefs offshore enable non-divers to go for snorkelling.
+The beautiful coral reefs offshore enable non-divers to go for snorkeling.
 With the white sandy beaches and astonishing sea view, Pulau Dayang is the tropical paradise in Malaysia.